Revision 24-4; Effective Oct. 1, 2024

 Provide advance notice of adverse action, if required.

-Note: Use the individual notice language specific to this disqualification in the comment section of Form TF0001, Notice of Case Action.
+Note: Use the notice language specific to this disqualification in the comment section of Form TF0001, Notice of Case Action.